EduartePaiva/eduartepaiva/README.md

 ###

 <p align="left">I am passionate about continuous learning and self-improvement.
-I like to program everyday and to challenge myself continuously.<br><br>- 📚 I'm currently learning Microservices.<br>- ⚡ In my free time I like to train calisthenics, read books, hit the gym and watch content.</p>
+I like to program everyday and to challenge myself continuously.<br><br>- 📚 I'm currently learning RAG<br>- ⚡ In my free time I like to train calisthenics, read books, hit the gym and watch content.</p>

 ###